emaicus/Rangers-and-Ruffians/src/assets/markdown/rulebook.md

 *   __Trivial Magic:__ If a feat of magic is trivial to perform, then you succeed without a roll.
 Which acts of magic are trivial is determined by the Grand Poohbah, and is heavily dependent on your level and tier.

 *   __Difficult Magic:__ Other feats of informal magic require an intelligence check.
 On success, you perform or mostly succeed in performing the feat of magic.
 On failure, something goes wrong with the spell.
-On a natural one, Bad Things Happen regardless of the advantage status of the roll.
 If you know a spell similar to the feat of magic being performed, you may gain advantage on the roll.

     *   __Action Point Cost:__ It is left to the Grand Poohbah to determine the action point cost of difficult informal magic, but it should generally range between 0 and 1.
 The action point cost of a spell must be known to an adventurer before casting.
 Informal magic is not intended to be used for very advanced feats of spellcasting.
 Teleportation, hurling a fireball, or causing a tree to grow are all too advanced to be feats of informal magic.
 If a feat of magic feels advanced enough that it merits an action point cost greater than 1, it likely should not be cast informally.